Supernova Headlights & Taillights

 Supernova New SL Carbon Handlebar Extension Mount: $ 42.00

 The E3 Triple is an extremely bright headlight, designed for 24 hour mountain bike racing, or just mountain biking when everyone else is using an HID headlight and you can't see where you're going.
 It's far too bright for use on road with traffic.
 But this is the headlight that makes it possible to go mountain biking at night without batteries.
 The SON dynohub now replaces batteries on all mountain bikes!
-Available with either the Multimount or the handlebar mount.
+Available with the handlebar mount only.

-The E3 Triple is available in both grey and black.
+The E3 Triple is available in grey only.

 The new taillights are now in stock.
 The Tail Light 2 is brighter than the 161-T taillight, and has much improved side illumination.
 We have these for both rack mount, as well as for seat post mounting.